GarrettHays/PaydirtPickem/README.md

 - 9/23 - 4:23pm WIP still working on form submission of data

 - 9/30 - 8am - WIP - form submission
+- 9/30 - 9:40am - pivoting to work on presentation materials